ExpediaGroup/bull/docs/site/markdown/transformer/testing.md

 * can be installed and run in its intended environments
 * achieves the general result its stakeholders desire.

 This page will show how to test BULL into a simple project.
-All the examples utilizes [JUnit](https://github.com/junit-team)
+All the examples utilizes [JUnit](https://github.com/junit-team) and [Mockito](https://site.mockito.org/).

 The Java Bean transformation function can be tested in two different ways that depends on the following scenarios: